matthieu-bt/business-guide/source/quickstart/trial.rst

 Starting a free 30-day trial
 ============================

-Skribble offers a free month for new customers.
+Skribble offers a free month to new customers.
 You won’t be charged during your free trial and you can cancel at any time.
 Additionally, we’ll send you a reminder 7 days before the trial expires.
 Here’re some of the noteworthy things you should know about the trial period.

   - **50 signatures included**